The Bautista Family

 I am Francisco Bautista, the fourth generation Master Weaver in my family.

 My wife, Laura, and I were born in Teotitlán del Valle, a Zapotec village in Oaxaca, Mexico.
-With over 46 years of weaving experience between us, we have always been fascinated by the infinite possibilities of crossing threads.
+We have always been fascinated by the infinite possibilities of crossing threads.

 We use only hand-spun, hand dyed wool, and weave each of our works on a foot pedal loom.
 The vibrant colors you see in our weavings come from our own natural and aniline dyes.
 Together we work to ensure that the quality achieved by the Master Weavers of old will continue to live on in each piece we weave.